Video 1: Telovelar route for a large pontine cavernous malformation.

 Aggressive dissection of the tumor invading the floor is associated with high morbidity and significant risks of postoperative swallowing and ventilation dysfunction that would require both a gastrostomy and tracheostomy.
 I strongly advise against any manipulation of the floor during tumor resection, and a sheet of adherent tumor should be left on the floor.
 However, manipulation of the floor through electrophysiologic mapping for resection of symptomatic intraparenchymal lesions such as cavernous malformations is reasonable.
 These considerations should be planned and discussed with the patient before surgery.

 Morbidly obese patients may not tolerate the modified park-bench position.
 In rare circumstances, the sitting position should be considered and preparation for such positioning should be made.
-If lower preoperative cranial nerve dysfunction is present, the patient should remain intubated immediately after surgery and appropriate ENT consultation obtained before extubation and resumption of feeding.
+If lower preoperative cranial nerve dysfunction is present, the patient should remain intubated immediately after surgery and appropriate ear, nose, and throat consultation obtained before extubation and resumption of feeding.

-The posterior inferior cerebellar arteries (PICA) may be encased by the tumor, especially if the patient is having a repeat operation.
-Preoperative imaging (T2-wieghted sequences) can warn the operator to plan a subtotal resection to protect these vital vessels.
+The posterior inferior cerebellar arteries (PICAs) may be encased by the tumor, especially if the patient is having a repeat operation.
+Preoperative imaging (T2-weighted sequences) can warn the operator to plan a subtotal resection to protect these vital vessels.

-Preoperative evaluation of the MRI may demonstrate a patent occipital sinus that could cause brisk bleeding during the dural opening.
+Preoperative evaluation of the magnetic resonance images may demonstrate a patent occipital sinus that could cause brisk bleeding during the dural opening.
 A hemorrhagic mass with hydrocephalus may require a preoperative external ventricular drain.
 Aggressive supratentorial ventricular drainage in the face of an acutely expanding large posterior fossa mass may result in upward cerebellar transtentorial herniation and life-threatening brainstem compression.

 Lesions occurring within the brainstem parenchyma may necessitate placement of defibrillator pads before surgery.